March 17, 2010 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2010-03-17/

 “The Meaning of Matthew” will share the story of Matthew’s life and death and address the ways the world continues to be affected by his murder.

 Shepard travels around the country speaking to people and communities about what they can do to encourage acceptance, regardless of race, religion, ethnicity, sex, gender identity or sexual orientation.
-This lecture is hosted by the LGBT Center, IMPACT, the Women’s Center, the Office of Institutional Diversity, the Residence Hall Association, the President’s Commission on Diversity, the Center for Excellence in Teaching and Learning and South Central MN Pride, Inc.
+This lecture is hosted by the LGBT Center, Student Events Team, the Women’s Center, the Office of Institutional Diversity, the Residence Hall Association, the President’s Commission on Diversity, the Center for Excellence in Teaching and Learning and South Central MN Pride, Inc.

 Those who wanrt more information may visit the Matthew Shepard Foundation website.